Sun U Ponnyashin Pagoda

 Swan Oo Ponnya Shin (ဆွမ်းဦးပုညရှင်စေတီတော်) is a Buddhist pagoda located in Sagaing, Myanmar.
 The pagoda was purportedly founded in 1312 by Ponnya, a junior minister at the court of King Thihathu of Myinsaing–Pinya.
-The pagoda is located at the top of the second highest mountain in Sagaing, called Ponnya Shin Hill.
-It is closed due to 2025 Myanmar earthquake.
+The pagoda is located at the top of Ponnya Shin Hill, the second highest mountain in Sagaing.
+It sustained damage to its spire and structural components during the 2025 Myanmar earthquake.
+Its restoration was said to have been completed in the beginning of April 2026.